ImageMagick v6 Examples --

 Result

-Basically if you user the color value of the overlay (source) pixel vertically, and the background (destination) pixel horizontally, you can look up the value that will result from applying that operator with those values.
-Each channel value (Red, Green, Blue), in whatever ColorSpace the images are in, will be applied completely separatally to each other.
+Basically, if you use the color value of the overlay (source) pixel vertically, and the background (destination) pixel horizontally, you can look up the value that will result from applying that operator with those values.

-In the above example, you will see that 'Multiply' will generally make images darker, and that any black value (0) in either input images will produce a black result.
-Something that can be very useful (see next).
+In the above example, you will see that 'Multiply' will generally make images darker, and that any black value (0) in either input image will produce a black result.
+Something that can be very useful.

 [IM Output]